truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 It is good practice to download a fresh debug file after a system update.

 ## Getting Support
 Enterprise SCALE customers with support contracts should contact the iXsystems Support using the **[Commercial Support](https://www.truenas.com/commercial-support/)** option on the top header of the TrueNAS Documentation Hub website.

-Non-Enterprise SCALE customers experiencing issues should [file an issue ticket](https://www.truenas.com/docs/contributing/issuereporting/) through the Jira ticket reporting system for TrueNAS.
+Non-Enterprise SCALE customers experiencing software bugs or instability should [file an issue ticket](https://www.truenas.com/docs/contributing/issuereporting/) through the Jira ticket reporting system for TrueNAS.
 When reporting an issue, include a system debug file, downloaded following the issue occurrence.
 This captures the system logs iXsystems needs to help resolve your issues.

 Support is also available through the TrueNAS [Community Forums, blog, and Discord]){{< relref "/content/Contributing/IssueReporting/_index.md" >}}.
 These options are accessible on the top header of the TrueNAS Documentation Hub website.